iluwatar/java-design-patterns/object-mother/README.md

 ---

 ## Object Mother
-Define a factory of immutable content with separated builder and factory interfaces.
+Define a factory of immutable content with a separated builder and factory interfaces.

 ## Class diagram
 ![alt text](./etc/object-mother.png "Object Mother")